exevil/rss-buddy/README.md

 - Makes the tool ideal for scheduled runs (e.g., via GitHub Actions)
 - Ensures only new articles are processed each time

-The state file is stored in GitHub Pages and is automatically maintained between runs.
+The state file is stored in the output directory and is automatically maintained between runs.

 ## GitHub Actions and Pages Setup